-- HCG – < 1 mIu/ml
+- Human chorionic gonadotropin (hCG) – < 1 mIu/ml

 - Progesterone – < 1ng/ml

 We look for the follicles and uterine lining to grow at an appropriate rate.
-So if we see a patient with too high a response to the medication, then we will adjust it to slow them down some, while we will increase the medication for a patient who may be responding at a slower rate.”
+So, if we see a patient with too high a response to the medication, then we will adjust it to slow them down some, while we will increase the medication for a patient who may be responding at a slower rate.

-At that first monitoring, the patient’s ovaries should be non-active or “resting” meaning that none of the follicles have begun maturing.
+At that first monitoring appointment, the patient’s ovaries should be non-active or “resting” meaning that none of the follicles have begun maturing.
 As medication is introduced, the follicles will begin to grow, roughly an average of 2 mm per day during the later stages of stimulation.
 The increase of estrogen levels within the blood provides hormonal evidence that the follicles within the ovaries are maturing.

-“The expected number of follicles is dependent on many factors, primarily age and overall ovarian reserve,” said Dr. Timmreck.
+“The expected number of follicles is dependent on many factors, primarily age and overall ovarian reserve,” said Dr. Polotsky.
 “The definition of a ‘good’ number of follicles varies from patient to patient and is based on their individual treatment protocol and type of stimulation they are undergoing.”

 The increasing estrogen level is also responsible for building the uterine lining.
 An optimal measurement of thickness for the implantation of a fertilized egg is greater than 7 mm and preferably greater than 8 mm, regardless of the type of treatment one undergoes.

 When the lead follicle(s) reach about 20mm in size, the estrogen is rising and the uterine lining is a thickened ‘feather pattern’ in a medicated cycle, it is time to administer HCG, or, for some patients undergoing IVF, Lupron.
 The HCG (or Lupron) brings about the final important phases of maturation of the egg in the follicle, as well as ovulation for an IUI cycle or to plan the proper timing for the egg retrieval in an IVF cycle.
-It is at this time that the follicle, the estrogen it’s producing, and the responding uterine lining should all be working together to create the best environment for the introduction of a fertilized egg.
+It is at this time that the follicle, the estrogen it is producing, and the responding uterine lining should all be working together to create the best environment for the introduction of a fertilized egg.

-“By frequently checking the important variables in a fertility treatment cycle through these monitoring visits, we are able to provide the patient with the best chances of achieving their goals of successfully conceiving a healthy pregnancy and ultimately delivering a healthy baby, whether through IUI or IVF” explains Dr. Stillman.
+By frequently checking the important variables in a fertility treatment cycle through these monitoring visits, we can provide the patient with the best chances of achieving their goals of successfully conceiving a healthy pregnancy and ultimately delivering a healthy baby, whether through IUI or IVF.